sowdust/ffff/README.md

 ## Limitations

-The mutual friends functionality only works if at least one of the two users compared have their friend list public.
+The mutual friends functionality only works if at least one of the two users compared have their friendlists public.
 Furthermore, Facebook limits the number of mutual friends that are shown.
 It seems that using different accounts sometimes lead to different results.
 It might be worth giving a try - maybe using accounts from different locations.